hapax/hapax.github.io/assets/minimal-networks.md

 ## 2. Triangles <a id="sec-2" name="sec-2"></a>

 The three-town problem is already surprising.
-The simplest possibility is the triangular network, but it is not minimal; to minimise length, a trident-shaped network with a new station $D$ is optimal.
+The simplest network consists of two sides of the triangle, but it is not minimal; to minimise length, a trident-shaped network, with a new hub station $D$ in the centre, is optimal.
 The best place to put the hub station is called the *Fermat point*, and if you are keen, you can learn how to determine this point in the <a href="#sec-A">appendix</a>.
 But for the rest of the post, we will only worry about *when* we should build a hub, rather than *where* it goes exactly.
 This will save us some hard trigonometry!
-Our first and only exception will be an important special case: the equilateral triangle.
+The one exception will be an important special case: the equilateral triangle.

 ### 2.1.
 Equilateral triangles <a id="sec-2-1" name="sec-2-1"></a>

-Suppose that the towns $A$, $B$ and $C$ are now equally spaced, and sit on the corners of an equilateral triangle of side length $d$.
+Suppose that the towns $A$, $B$ and $C$ sit on the corners of an equilateral triangle of side length $d$.
 The triangular network has total length $L_\Lambda = 2d$.

 <figure>